 If you’re interested in a workshop or training facilitated by the CAPS Ambassadors, please submit your request to Tiffany Ciprian @firstname.lastname@example.org

 - Leadership experience at Montclair State or another university (or high school if an entering first-year student), with a letter of recommendation by a supervisor or mentor, is required.
 Completion of the Agents of Change Empowerment Certification Program serves as leadership experience (please ask one of the co-leaders for a nomination in place of a letter of recommendation).

 - Mental Health Ambassadors will be selected based on their community service experience, energy, drive to succeed, commitment to being a change agent in the Montclair State community, motivation to reach their personal/academic/professional goals, and overall leadership potential.

-- Students who are current clients of the program co-facilitators (Dr. Sudha Wadhwani and Dr. Jude Uy) are not eligible to apply, due to conflict of interest and dual role concerns, since program administrators are unable to serve as supervisors to current therapy clients.
+- Students who are current clients of Tiffany Ciprian, LCSW are not eligible to apply, due to conflict of interest and dual role concerns, because program coordinators are unable to serve as supervisors to current therapy clients.

 - Applicants must be in good academic and judicial standing, with a GPA of 3.0 or above.

 - Applications for the 2023-2024 cohort of Ambassadors will be available in the Spring of 2023.